 I finally was able to get good audio on a short video clip the other morning.

 I’m hoping this one won’t take more than a day to paint because it’s only a 4″ x 6″.
 But that doesn’t always work out to be the case.
 Sometimes painting smaller is a lot harder than painting large.
 The paper I’m using is Arches hot press 140# mounted onto a birch cradle board panel.
 When I’m finished, it will be preserved and varnished so that I can frame it without glass.
-The original and prints will be offered in my online shop when I’m done, but if you’d like to reserve it for yourself now, let me know.
+The original and prints will be offered in my online shop when I’m done.

 I’m using a photo (with permission) by Terry Stanfill, a photographer of northwest Arkansas.